-B. Parties have the right to be represented by an attorney.
-Representation by an attorney is not required.

-C. Where a party has designated a representative, the representative shall exercise the rights of the party.

-D. All parties, witnesses, and others participating in and observing hearings shall conduct themselves with civility and deal courteously with all persons involved in the proceedings.
+- B. Parties have the right to be represented by a person of his/her choosing at his/her own expense.
+Representation is not required. - C. Where a party has designated a representative, the representative shall exercise the rights of the party. - D. All parties, witnesses, and others participating in and observing hearings shall conduct themselves with civility and deal courteously with all persons involved in the proceedings.